Date: June, 8th-12th (Sat.-Wed.)

-Bring a small sketchbook because there will be a lot that of information you will want to notate.
+Bring a small sketchbook because there will be a lot of information you will want to notate.

 Memorizing Latin names and drawing each muscle is not nearly as important as understanding how the body functions.
-The secret to mastering the structure of the human machine is not about memorizing parts it is about knowing how those parts work as a whole, their function and from and how they relate and articulate with each other.
+The secret to mastering the structure of the human machine is not about memorizing parts it is about knowing how those parts work as a whole, their function and form and how they relate and articulate with each other.

-• Day One: We will examine the building blocks and the underlying architectonic armature of the body, as in the pillars of the legs the arch of the foot, and the dome of the skull.
+• Day One: We will examine the building blocks of mass conception and the underlying architectonic armature of the body, as in the pillars of the legs the arch of the foot, and the dome of the skull.
 You will learn how to see and analyze the pose not just copy it.
 The all-important relationship of the ribcage to the pelvis and their attachment to the spine will be examined in detail.